 about us

 The Good Samaritan Center is a food pantry and emerging community food center in Cortez, CO.
 We provide food assistance to anyone who needs it through market-style shopping for supplementary groceries and opportunities to grow food for personal use.
-Households can shop for groceries up to twice per month.
+Households can shop for groceries every 2 weeks if needed.

 goals for 2024

-• Increase the quantity & variety of locally produced food we distribute.
+Increase the quantity & variety of healthy options, culturally important and locally-produced food we distribute.

 We deeply thank everyone who takes action on behalf of the pantry.
 We are held by this community and we hope our efforts always expand the love and blessings we receive.